 - Prepare for registration:

-- Read the First-Year Academic Guide.
+- Read the First-Year Academic Guide (available early May).
 This guide contains the essentials of academic advising, such as exam credits, selecting courses, and other important resources.

-- Read Engineering 101.
+- Read Engineering 101 (available early May).
 This is an introduction to the engineering programs at JHU.
 It provides recommended course schedules for your first two semesters, and is designed to be used in tandem with the First-Year Academic Guide.
 You can also learn about the many student groups available to enhance your academic experience in engineering.

 - Explore Semester.ly.
 This is a comprehensive scheduling planning tool and it is used to find classes that fit your schedule, provide access to course evaluations and ratings, textbooks, and much more.